afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 # Python 05: Functions, Lists and Tuples.

 **Introduction**: This document presents learning activities for Python 05.
-In Python 05, you will learn basics of functions to oraganise your large programs.
+In Python 05, you will learn basics of functions to organise your large programs.
 A function is a fragment of code with a name to be reused in different places of the program.
 Moreover, in this week you will learn how to build a sequence structure using basic data types.

+**Note:** Exercises of this learning path can be done using:

+1. IDE: Using **BRef-01: Chapter 19, Section: Integrated Development Environment** PyCharm can be installed in your local machine.

 ## Materials: